Small Claims Court

 A well-drafted demand letter from a Toronto Small Claims Court lawyer signals that you are serious about pursuing your claim.
 Many disputes resolve at the demand letter stage — before a claim is even filed — because the other side recognizes that defending a meritorious claim costs more than settling it.

 Jonathan's demand letters clearly set out the facts, the legal basis for the claim, the amount demanded, and a reasonable deadline for response.
 When negotiation follows, Jonathan handles the back-and-forth to secure the best outcome.
+Where a dispute is better suited to a private process, he also represents clients in mediation and arbitration.

 Trial preparation and courtroom representation